31 Jul Is My Dog Sick?

 Other than spending time with you, often the highlight of a dog’s day is probably eating and treats.
 Dogs tend to enjoy their routine, so if your pooch misses a meal or declines the treats that she usually loves, it may indicate that she is not feeling well.
-While something as simple as a change in outdoor temperature (like a sudden heatwave!) may be responsible, refusing favorite foods can also indicate that she is experiencing stomach and intestinal discomfort, pain, or a variety of other issues.
+While something as simple as a change in outdoor temperature (like a sudden heatwave!) may be responsible, refusing favorite foods can also indicate that she is experiencing an upset stomach and intestinal discomfort, pain, or a variety of other issues.

 One missed meal is likely not cause for concern unless you are noticing other symptoms too (discussed below).
 However, if you are noticing a pattern of eating less or rejecting meals, this could indicate that something might be bothering your pup.
 Keep in mind that young puppies less than six months old who are refusing to eat should be evaluated right away since their blood sugar can drop quickly and they become dehydrated very easily.

 Occasionally dogs will have a single episode of vomiting or softer poop, and sometimes this is not a big deal.
 Dogs tend to eat random things off the ground frequently, and this often results in an episode of gastrointestinal upset.
 Introducing new treats and changing foods can also upset their sometimes-sensitive digestive tracts.
 Eating meals too quickly can cause a quick re-appearance of what they just ate in the form of regurgitation, too!